Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Prompt caching (read) | −90% on cached input | Repeated, stable prefix | Agents, chatbots, long system prompts |

 Batch processing takes 50% off every token when you submit jobs asynchronously and accept results within 24 hours.
 Any pipeline that isn't interactive — nightly summarization, bulk classification, report generation — should default to the batch API.
-Half price for changing one endpoint is the easiest win in Claude API pricing.
+Half price for changing one endpoint is the easiest win available.

 Prompt caching is the bigger lever for chat and agent apps.
 When requests share a long, stable prefix — a system prompt, a codebase snapshot, a document under discussion — prompt caching lets you reuse it.
-Cache reads cost 10% of the standard input price, a 90% discount, while the one-time cache write costs 1.25x input for a 5-minute cache or 2x for a 1-hour cache.
-Agents re-send that prefix on every turn, so caching routinely cuts effective input cost by 60–80% in our own logs.
+Cache reads cost 10% of the standard input price, a 90% discount, while the one-time cache write costs 1.25× input for a 5-minute cache or 2× for a 1-hour cache.
+Agents re-send that prefix on every turn, so the saving compounds fast.
+One detail worth checking on Opus 5: the minimum cacheable prefix drops to 512 tokens, half what Opus 4.8 required, so short prompts you had written off as uncacheable may now qualify with no code change.

 The 1M-token context window carries no surcharge.
-Claude Opus 4.8, Claude Opus 4.7, and Claude Sonnet 5 support the full million-token context at flat standard rates — a 900K-token request pays the same per-token price as a 9K-token request.
-You still pay for the tokens you send, so filling a 1M window with Opus costs about $4.50 in input before output; caching exists precisely so you don't pay that repeatedly for the same material.
+Claude Opus 5, Opus 4.8, and Sonnet 5 support the full million-token context at flat standard rates — a 900K-token request pays the same per-token price as a 9K-token request.
+You still pay for the tokens you send, so filling a 1M window with Opus costs about $5 in input before output; caching exists precisely so you don't pay that repeatedly for the same material.

 Worked Claude API pricing examples

-Rates in the abstract are hard to feel.
-Here are five representative workloads with the arithmetic done, so you can anchor your own estimates.
-Each uses list prices with no discounts applied unless the row says otherwise.
+Five representative workloads with the arithmetic done, at list prices with no discounts unless the row says otherwise.

 | Workload | Model | Input | Output | Approx. cost |